 On WWF’s palm oil ranking list for 2016, Fazer received full 9 points.
 Fazer's rank was the highest ranking in its category among Finnish companies.
 International WWF Palm Oil Buyers Scorecard assesses the progress of companies on the commitments and actions necessary to be a responsible user of palm oil.
 Companies were measured on these actions taken in 2015.
 Fazer’s score available here.

 As a part of our commitment, we have also committed to develop a policy to protect biodiversity, prevent deforestation and take into consideration greenhouse gas emissions in our palm oil supply chain.
-During 2014–2017, we will collaborate with WWF Finland to improve our environmental performance, focusing on protecting biodiversity.
+We have collaborated with WWF Finland to improve our environmental performance, focusing on protecting biodiversity.
 Additionally we will also have an open dialogue and work in close co-operation with our suppliers, NGOs and other palm oil stakeholders to better manage our environmental impacts and to develop traceability in the palm oil supply chain.